-Though many chefs today wear other colours when they are in the kitchen, white is still their traditional colour for their hat and jacket.
+While there are many other colours available, white is still very often a colour of choice of many chefs.
 Why do chefs wear white?
 Let’s take a look back at history.

 But Why White?